+Provision for remediation amounted to P65.3 million as at 31 December 2021 (2020 - P65.3 million).
 Provision for environmental liabilities is recorded where there is a constructive or legal obligation to remediate any known environmental damages arising in the ordinary course of business.
 The amount recorded is generally based on independent evaluation of environmental firms.
-The estimated amount of provision is recorded at net present value discounted as at 31 December 2020 at 3.36 % to 3.49% (2019 - 3.8% to 4.0%).
+The estimated amount of provision is recorded at net present value discounted as at 31 December 2021 at 2.64 % to 3.29% (2020 - 3.36 % to 3.49%).
+As at 31 December 2021 and 2020, there are no changes in provision for remediation arising from additions, reversals, and transfers to short-term.
+The amount recognized as accretion cost or income in the statement of income as at December 31, 2021 amounted to nil (2020 - nil).